openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 outline, summarized with a gray bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-unscheduled.png
- :alt: An unscheduled section
+ :alt: An unscheduled section.

-To make the content available to students, you must schedule the release date.
+To make the content available to learners, you must schedule the release date.

 ==========
 Scheduled
 ==========

-A section that is scheduled for release on a future date will not be visible to students until after the release date.
-Regardless of the publishing status of content within the section, the entire section will not visible to students.
+A section that is scheduled for release on a future date will not be visible to learners until after the release date.
+Regardless of the publishing status of content within the section, the entire section will not visible to learners.

 The following example shows how a section that is scheduled for release displays in the outline, summarized with a green bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-future.png
- :alt: An section scheduled to release in the future
+ :alt: A section scheduled to release in the future.

-The scheduled date must pass for the section to be visible to students.
+The scheduled date must pass for the section to be visible to learners.

 ===========================
 Released
 ===========================

-A section that is released is visible to students; however, students see only subsections within the section that are also released, and units that are published.
+A section that is released is visible to learners; however, learners see only subsections within the section that are also released, and units that are published.